docxology/mdkv/docs/_build/html/_sources/concept.md.txt

 - Governance: explicit `revision`/metadata support validation and audits
  - Examples: see `library/definitions/` for small, bilingual, large multilingual, code, and revisions samples

+## Why this matters

+Traditional single-file Markdown breaks down when the same document needs alternate languages, audience notes, or channel-specific extracts.
+MDKV keeps everything together but decoupled:

+- Authoring: teams can work in parallel on `primary`, `translation`, and `commentary` tracks.
+- Publishing: choose which tracks to include at render time without editing content.
+- Review: `revision` tracks and manifest metadata encode change intent explicitly.

+This design balances portability (plain Markdown) with structure (manifest + tracks), enabling predictable automation and human-friendly workflows.

 ## Interop

 - Container: standard ZIP; no custom filesystem requirements